 ROSEVILLE CAMPUS UPDATES

-November 18.
-The current nursery will be transformed into our new Café, a much-needed meeting and gathering space.
+In order to begin demolition in Rooms 100-101, we needed to move our infants and toddlers to Rooms 110-111.
+The former Infant & Toddler rooms will be transformed into our new Café, a much-needed meeting and gathering space.

 South and Northeast Entrances at Roseville Campus